Wonderful Compactification of Character Varieties: Poisson Structures

 Our next goal is to understand how the Evens--Lu Poisson structure interacts with the action of $G\cross G$ on $\ol{G}$, which is induced by the inclusion

 We recall some terminology regarding Poisson Lie groups and Poisson actions.
 Let $M_1$ and $M_2$ be two Poisson varieties.
-A morphism $M_1\to M_2$ is called a {\it Poisson morphism} if the dual morphism $\mathcal{O}(M_2) \to \mathcal{O}(M_1)$ is a morphism of Poisson sheaves.
+A morphism $M_1\to M_2$ is called a {\it Poisson morphism} (or ichthyomorphism) if the dual morphism $\mathcal{O}(M_2) \to \mathcal{O}(M_1)$ is a morphism of Poisson sheaves.
 A Poisson-algebraic group is an algebraic group $G$, equipped with a Poisson structure for which the group multiplication $G \times G \to G$ is a Poisson map.
-The action of a Poisson-algebraic group $G$ on a Poisson variety $M$ is a {\it Poisson action} when the action map $\alpha : G\times M \to M$ is a Poisson map, where $G\times M$ has the product Poisson structure.
+The action of a Poisson-algebraic group $G$ on a Poisson variety $M$ is a {\it Poisson action} when the action map $\alpha : G\times M \to M$ is a Poisson map, where $G\times M$ has the product Poisson structure (defined by the sum of bivectors).

 We introduce some notation that will be needed in the next lemma.
-Consider the (left) action of $G\cross G$ on $\L$.
-For each $\mathfrak{l}\in \L$, let
+Consider the (left) action of $G\cross G$ on $\L_\fd$.
+For each $\mathfrak{l}\in \L_\fd$, let

 be the map

 For each $(g,h)\in G\cross G$, let

 be the map